On the Coupling-Strength Growth of the Rabi Model in the Light of SUSYQM: Conclusion

 { {\bf Acknowledgment}}

-The author acknowledges the support from JSPS, Grant-in-Aid for Scientific Research (C) 20540171.
-He expresses special thanks to P.-M. Billangeon and Y. Nakamura for useful discussion on circuit QED.
-Actually, the discussion with them aroused the author's interest in the problems in this paper.
-In particular, P.-M. Billangeon helped the author with the numerical computation of energy levels of the FC Hamiltonian.
-He is also grateful to P. Exner for sending the paper \cite{FKU96}, to K. Semba for bringing the paper \cite{ds10}, and to J. M{\o}ller for his kind hospitality at the Aarhus University and useful discussion there.
+The author acknowledges the support from JSPS, Grant-in-Aid for Scientific Research (C) 23540204.
+He expresses special thanks to Pierre-Marie Billangeon and Yasunobu Nakamura for useful discussions, which aroused the author's interest in the problems in this paper.
+He is also grateful to Hans Mooij, Kae Nemoto, Kouichi Semba, Enrique Solano, and Tsuyoshi Yamamoto for useful discussions on theoretical and experimental aspects of circuit QED.